 Napa Valley Historical Ecology Atlas

-The Napa Atlas (University of California Press, Spring 2012) explores the grand oak savannas of the 19th century, their sudden loss and surprising resilience, and the potential for re-oaking.
+The Napa Atlas (University of California Press, 2012) explores the grand oak savannas of the 19th century in the iconic Napa Valley, their sudden loss and surprising resilience, and the potential for re-oaking.

-Shifting Baselines in a California Oak Savanna: Nineteenth Century Data to Inform Restoration Scenarios (article in Restoration Ecology 2011)
+Shifting Baselines in a California Oak Savanna: Nineteenth Century Data to Inform Restoration Scenarios (This article in Restoration Ecology (2011) initiated the re-oaking concept in California)

 Oaks in the Urban Landscape: Selection, Care and Preservation